 Metaethical fanaticism: adhering to irreducible normativity as one’s only goal

 I have argued that the moral realism wager fails for everyone who isn’t already committed to the view that irreducible normativity trumps everything.
-I believe that this captures the vast majority of people.
+I would guess that this captures the vast majority of people.

 Admittedly, the intuition that one’s actions are meaningless without irreducible normativity is widespread.
 Most people may interpret this intuition in a tentative way that allows for the possibility that it's misguided.
 However, if someone is deeply attached to this intuition, it could function as a terminal value.
 On this view, "acting according to irreducible normativity" would constitute a personal life goal, which would stay in place even from an anti-realist way of looking at it.
 If this is the case, the moral realism wager goes through.